cubedude/I703/README.rst

  - Not that i got it working right off the bat but still
  - Opening in browser didnt work like that.
  - Using os system start to open report.

+Lab 6:
+ - Oh Falcon my new nemesis..
+ - Not entirely sure how to approach this..
+ - Have tried 3 different methods but all have failed..
+Will move onto Lab 7 until i can figure it out

+Lab 7:
+ - Image manipulation!
+Created new project for it, downloaded some wallpapers for testing
+ - Since PIL is outdated i use Pillow, same thing kinda
+ - Added alot of commands-line arguments to the program like
+  - Input and output directory
+  - Maximum width and height for the new images
+  - Thread count
+  - Verbose mode
+ - Added .png to the "allowed images" list
+ - Added a crop functionality that when enabled, will force the set width and height.
+Great for making thumbnails!

 Conclusion:
 -----------------